Randersvej Water Tower: History

 In the period between 1904 and 1907, the Aarhus area saw rapid population growth and the land of the former Katrinebjerg estate was developed on the city's northern limit.
 The new development fell within the Christiansbjerg neighborhood of Aarhus, a district with known water supply issues.
 According to a study from 1901, the well water which residents had access to was hazardous to heath and in such limited supply that people resorted to stealing water from neighboring wells.
 Several proposals were made at the turn of the 20th century which would alleviate the issue by supplying water from Aarhus Water Works (Aarhus Vandværk).
 However, these proposals were not given priority, as the neighborhood was primarily inhabited by the lower class, and the city's resources were diverted elsewhere.

 The city council eventually agreed that it was their duty to ensure the residents of the Christiansbjerg area were supplied with safe water.
-As the region's elevation was too high to be supplied with the water pressure at the time, the council agreed in June of 1905 to construct a water tower.
+As the region's elevation was too high to be supplied with the water pressure at the time, the council agreed in June 1905 to construct a water tower.
 The tower and its pump house were to be erected on municipal land at Højvang, a site with an elevation of 81.2 meters above sea level.
 From that elevation, the tower was designed to supply water to "pressure zone III" (Trykzone III), comprising the area of Aarhus which lay north of Ringgaden.
 Construction began in the spring of 1906 and was completed in 1907.
 The improvement in hygiene which the tower provided was the catalyst for the transformation of Christiansbjerg into a recognised district in the city which was not reliant on neighboring districts.

 The water tower in 1933, with geese grazing in the foreground.

 In the years that immediately followed its construction, the tower stood alone, surrounded by fields.
 Water was initially pumped to the tower from a station behind Ceres-Bryggeriet (Ceres Brewery).
 In 1940 a new pumping station at Vestre Ringgade was built.
 Water was pumped from the new station to the tower beginning on 10 December 1940 via a 10 horsepower diesel-driven pump in the pump house adjacent to the tower.
 By 1945–1946, the tower required major repairs to its brickwork and the cement covering of the upper ledge, both of which had cracked.
 At the end of 1947, the tank was also extensively cleaned, repaired, and painted.
 Following the 1970 Danish Municipal Reform the tower's water supply became redundant and in 1980 its operation was discontinued.